ahmedomer13218/Mental-Health-Chatbot/README.md

 # Mental-Health-Chatbot
-chat bot for mental health using RAG model
+chat bot for mental health using RAG model using user text or voice